-*The following are not allowed in the CP Pool complex: bikes, scooters, skateboards, inline skates, frisbees, soccer balls and other non-aquatic athletic equipment.*
+*The following are not allowed in the CP Pool complex: bikes, scooters, skateboards, hoverboards, roller-blades, inline skates, frisbees, soccer balls and other non-aquatic athletic equipment.*

 - Guests must be sponsored by either a Pool member or DAC holder and then pay the appropriate daily admission fee upon entry to the pool.
-(Guest of a Pool member = $6/youth & $12/adult.
-Guest of a DAC Holder = $13/youth and $16/adult)
+(Guest of a Pool member = $7/youth & $14/adult.
+Guest of a DAC Holder = $14/youth and $18/adult)

 - PRD reserves the right to limit guests as needed on any given day based on capacity and attendance.

-Q: Are you accepting any new non-resident members that were not members of the pool in 2019?
+Q: Are you accepting any new non-resident members in 2023?

-Q: I'm a Princeton resident but I did not have a Daily Admission Card (DAC) in 2020.
-When can I pick up my DAC for 2021?
+Q: I'm a Princeton resident but I have never had a Daily Admission Card (DAC).
+When can I pick up my DAC for 2023?

-- A: After you register for you 2021 Daily Admission Card on Community Pass, you can pick up your card at the Recreation Department office (380 Witherspoon St) from 9am - 5pm, Monday - Friday and have your photo taken for your DAC.
+- A: After you register for your 2023 Daily Admission Card on Community Pass, You will need to come to the Recreation Department office (380 Witherspoon St) from 9am - 5pm, Monday - Friday and have your photo taken for your DAC.

-Q: I'm a Princeton resident and had a DAC in 2020, can I use the same card again this summer?
+Q: I'm a Princeton resident and had a DAC previously, can I use the same card again this summer?

-Q: Will there be tables and chairs available for use at the pool in 2021?
+Q: Are there tables and chairs available for use at the pool?